GEDE-RDA-Europe/GEDE/Blockchains/README.md

 - a first elaboration on BCT in the medical area from Kuchinke & Wittenburg
 - a slide set from P. Nikander who analysed the requirements to run a full node
 - a slide set from V. Valivaari who is analysing the BCT for applying it in Finnish society
+- a paper from P. Lyons & R. Kahn about the framework in which BC and other technologies evolved over time

 Author:
 Peter Wittenburg